How To Learn The Hungarian Language By Yourself (Without Signing Up For Classes)

-The Hungarian language is one of the few non Indo-European languages in Europe.
-It’s widely regarded as complicated and difficult to learn.
-In reality, it’s not that bad.
+The Hungarian language is one of the few non-Indo-European languages in Europe.
+It's widely regarded as complicated and difficult to learn.
+In reality, it's not that bad.
 Hungarian is very different from English and that means that you need to get used to another way of thinking when learning the language.
-It also means that it’ll take a little longer to learn than, say, French or Dutch for the average English speaker.
+It also means that it'll take a little longer to learn than, say, French or Dutch for the average English speaker.

-But it’s not difficult to learn!
+But Hungarian is not difficult to learn!

 How to learn Hungarian?

 When learning Hungarian you have the advantage of already knowing the alphabet.
 At least to a degree!
 Hungarian uses a modified version of the Latin alphabet that English uses too.
-It has a total of 44 letters, but many of them are written with using letters you already know from English in combination or with adding accent marks.
+It has a total of 44 letters, but many of them are written using letters you already know from English in combination or with adding accent marks.

 Have a look at this video that goes through each letter with a word example.
 Notice that each vowel has a short and long form.

 The Hungarian alphabet also has the advantage of being almost completely phonetic.
-This means that words are pronounced exactly as they’re written unlike English.
-In other words, as soon as you have learned the whole alphabet, you can pretty much pronounce, read and write anything.
+This means that words are pronounced exactly as they're written, unlike English.
+In other words, as soon as you have learned the whole alphabet, you can pretty much pronounce, read, and write anything.

 After familiarizing yourself with Hungarian pronunciation and how the letters are used, it's time to get started with your studying routine.